david-luison-starkey/bash-annotations/README.md

 ---
 ## How does it work?

-Interface annotations make use of the DEBUG `trap` that iterates through the `${BASH_ANNOTATIONS_FUNCTION_ARRAY}` which stores declared annotations.
+Interface functions create a copy of the functions they annotate (@ + the function name).
+The original function is unaffected and may be used as per normal `Bash` function use.

+The annotation is built by interface functions with the ability to find the type they themselves annotate.

+When an annotation is used to annotate a type, a function with a unique namespace is added to the `${BASH_ANNOTATIONS_FUNCTION_ARRAY}`.

+Functions in this array are looped through by `bash_annotations_trap_controller()` stored in the DEBUG `trap`.

-`${BASH_COMMAND}` and `history` are used to listen for annotation trigger conditions.
+`${BASH_COMMAND}` and `history` are used to listen for a function's trigger condition/s.

-Pre, post, or pre and post trigger conditions are determined by arguments passed to the interface annotation.
+Pre, post, or pre and post trigger conditions are determined by an interface function.

+These features are all determined at runtime via introspection.
+Unfortunately - but perhaps unsurprisingly - this leads to extended script execution.

 ---
 ## Special variables

-`bash-annotations` special variables can be accessed when declaring custom annotations.
+`bash-annotations` special variables can be used when declaring custom annotations.

 Special variables are: